pop-os/pop/README.md

 Binary packages are hosted [on Launchpad](https://launchpad.net/~system76/+archive/ubuntu/pop/+packages).
 Many packages have source on Github, under the [Pop!\_OS organization](https://github.com/pop-os).

-To view a list of all included repositories, see [REPOS.md](./REPOS.md)

 ## Developer Resources
 For instructions on how to build the shell:
 	* [Cosmic, our current gnome-based shell](https://github.com/pop-os/cosmic).
 	* [Cosmic-Epoch, the new Rust based shell](https://github.com/pop-os/cosmic-epoch).

-For a full list of repos used in Pop, see [REPOS.md](https://github.com/pop-os/pop/blob/master/REPOS.md)!
-Developer chat: https://chat.pop-os.org/
+To view a list of all included repositories, see [REPOS.md](./REPOS.md) Developer chat: https://chat.pop-os.org/

 ## How to Make a Change